I’ve been maxing out my after-tax 401(k) and converting it to a Roth for 2 years — is this a good strategy?

 The backdoor path to a secure retirement

-To be clear upfront: these are analytical observations, not financial planning advice.
-With that said, the case for abandoning the mega backdoor Roth in favor of a taxable brokerage account is largely a weak one.
-Both approaches use after-tax dollars, but a taxable account subjects all gains to federal and, in most states, local capital gains taxes.
-A handful of states exempt capital gains, but the federal bite remains regardless of where you live.
+These are analytical observations, not financial planning advice.
+With that framing in place, the case for abandoning the mega backdoor Roth in favor of a taxable brokerage account is largely a weak one.
+Both approaches use after-tax dollars, but a taxable account subjects all gains to federal capital gains taxes and, in most states, state taxes as well.
+A handful of states exempt capital gains, but the federal bite applies regardless of where you live.

-By contrast, the mega backdoor Roth preserves the after-tax contributions for withdrawal free of tax.
+The mega backdoor Roth, by contrast, preserves the after-tax contributions for withdrawal free of tax.
 The main friction point is that any earnings accrued inside the plan before a conversion or rollover are treated as pre-tax income.
 To sidestep that issue, many modern workplace plans now offer automated daily in-plan conversions that sweep after-tax contributions into the Roth bucket before meaningful earnings can accumulate.
 When earnings have already built up before a rollover, plan administrators can split the distribution, routing the after-tax principal to a Roth IRA and the pre-tax earnings to a traditional IRA.

-A Roth IRA also carries a significant structural advantage: no Required Minimum Distributions (RMDs) during your lifetime.
-Beyond that, you can withdraw your contributions (not earnings) at any point without tax or penalty.
-The mega backdoor strategy avoids another common trap as well.
-Unlike a standard backdoor Roth IRA, which can trigger the pro-rata rule by aggregating all individual traditional IRA balances, the mega backdoor conversion operates entirely within the workplace plan framework and sidesteps that complication.
+A Roth IRA carries a significant structural advantage: no Required Minimum Distributions (RMDs) during your lifetime.
+You can also withdraw your contributions (not earnings) at any point without tax or penalty.
+Roth 401(k) accounts now share that benefit as well, since SECURE 2.0 eliminated lifetime RMDs for designated Roth 401(k) accounts starting in 2024, aligning them with Roth IRA treatment.
+The mega backdoor strategy also avoids the pro-rata rule that can complicate a standard backdoor Roth IRA by aggregating all individual traditional IRA balances; because the mega backdoor conversion operates entirely within the workplace plan framework, that complication does not arise.

-One additional tailwind worth noting: recent legislation has locked in current income tax brackets permanently, removing the previous uncertainty about whether rates would rise when the Tax Cuts and Jobs Act provisions expired.
+One additional tailwind worth noting: the One Big Beautiful Bill Act, signed into law on July 4, 2025, made current individual income tax brackets permanently lower, removing the uncertainty that had previously surrounded the expiration of Tax Cuts and Jobs Act provisions.
 That stability makes Roth conversions more predictable, because savers no longer need to race a sunset deadline to lock in lower rates.

 The catch is availability.
 Not every 401(k) plan permits in-service withdrawals or after-tax distributions, and not every plan includes a Roth 401(k) option.
 Both features are discretionary, left entirely to the employer or plan administrator to include.
-If your plan lacks either, the mega backdoor strategy simply is not on the table regardless of how much income you earn.
+If your plan lacks either, the mega backdoor strategy is simply not available, regardless of how much income you earn.

 Key takeaways